Critique: Hope Restored Marriage Intensives Are Not the “Miracle” Abused Wives Seek

 Focus on the Family Does Not Condone Divorce for Physical or Emotional Abuse

-And remember, Focus’s official policy prohibits divorce for physical abuse and emotional abuse, no matter how bad it gets.
+And remember, Focus’s official policy prohibits divorce for physical abuse and emotional abuse, no matter how violent.
 The abuser can lock their family in a room, restrain them with chains, beat the children, and put a gun to their spouse’s head, and Focus on the Family still does not condone divorce.
+They claim that they get desperate phone calls about spousal or child abuse, but they refuse to view divorce as a valid option.
 Here is their own official divorce policy statement.
 If you read their policy, they tell the victim to adopt a “zero-tolerance policy toward abuse,” but those words are meaningless when facing a chronic abuser.
-It’s a toothless threat coming from an organization that categorically opposes divorce for abuse, excuses abusers, blames wives for their husband’s behavior, and makes false claims that divorce is worse for kids than abuse.
+It’s a toothless threat coming from an organization that categorically opposes divorce for abuse, excuses abusers, blames wives for their husband’s behavior and makes false claims that divorce is worse for kids than abuse.

 So if You Wish to Attend, That’s Up to You